nightwarrior-xxx/Zeus/README.md

 ## :beginner: Insights and Workflow

 Once the host registers, the host then next has to Login to start the meeting.
 On logging in the a Guest CheckIn page will be there, where number of guests can checkIn.
 Suppose the guest checkedIn and meeting is over, it needs to fill a checkOut again to checkout, just to make sure no fake Guest can checkout.
 At the Backend, once the Guest enters the information in the form, the backendb(**postgresql**) stores all of the information with time stamp of the entry.
 It also triggers an email(with help of **SendGrid**) and an SMS(with help of **Twilio**) to the host informing him of the details of the visitor.
 Also, it has a provision automatic checkout time.
 This also triggers an email to the guest which contains details of host(name) and guest.
+The BackEnd also handles many things like when a user re-register and in future perspecitive I would also like add hosting meeting through tokenisation.

 ## :cherry_blossom: Community